Polymorqhism/polyWM/README.md

 - Changes will only take effect after the WM is recompiled.
 - Do not "rice" this WM.
 It is intended to be minimal.
 Any additions come at the cost of possible instability and performance cost.
 - polyWM is not responsible for issues caused by modified builds, untested distributions, software or hardware.
+- Commits to this repository are only added when there is maintenance required.

 ### License
 - Uses the GPL-2.0 License.
 See LICENSE for details.